 "Holy shit!" one shooter, another woman, barked.
 "Someone needs to take him out!
 Now!"

-He got out his Bowie knife and waited.
-When the turian was around the corner, Ethan threw him against the adjacent wall.
-A struggle ensued as he thrust his knife at the turian.
+The Courier drew his Bowie knife and waited.
+When the turian was around the corner, he threw him against the adjacent wall.
+A struggle ensued as he thrust his knife into the turian.
 The turian attempted to push the knife away from his neck and dropped his gun.
 Ethan dazed the turian with a head-butt and stabbed him in the neck, dropping him.

 More gunshots went off behind him.
-He turned to the hooded man shooting back at their attackers with his pistol.
+He turned to the hooded man shooting back at their attackers.
 "Hey!" the hooded man shouted.
 "Get over here unless you want to get shot!"

 Ethan nodded, hearing the man loud and clear.
 As he looked around for another weapon, he found a rifle attached to the turian's back.
-He snatched it off and found it forming in his hands, adjusting to his size.
+He yanked it off it immediately adjusted its size in his hands.
 As he inspected it, he found it was blocky, its barrel triangular.
 He smirked, finding it convenient somehow.

-"Lucky is what I'm good at," Ethan smiled, nonchalant.
-He stood up when his shields refreshed and activated VATS again, shooting down more of the attackers in his direction.
-"You know, seeing the sights, killing people.
+"Oh, you know, seeing the sights, killing people.
 The usual.
 You?"
+Ethan smiled, nonchalant.
+He stood up when his shields refreshed and activated VATS again, shooting down more of the attackers in his direction.

 The asari blinked after ducking back behind the crate.
 "I'll be quick: we're looking for a body of a friend.
 Feron's my contact here."
 She tilted her head to the hooded man.

-The hooded man frowned, annoyed.
+The hooded man frowned.
 "Liara, you sure that's a good idea?
 We just met him!"

-"He helped us so far, so it's a good time as any."
+"He killed one of the Blue Suns and he didn't attack us, so it's a good time as any."
 Liara, the asari, looked back at Ethan.
 "We're looking for Commander Shepard.
 Feron had some information on her whereabouts."

 When he looked back at the two, he realized he wasted his breath as the two gave him incredulous looks.
 "You…" Feron said.